clstmbrly/Practice-Testing-Area/cpct_help_html.md

 <h2>What is the Certificate Profile Conformance Tool (CPCT)?</h2>

 <p>Do you often need to analyze Federal PKI certificates for conformance to certificate profiles?
-If your answer is _yes_, then the Certificate Profile Conformance Tool (CPCT) is for you.</p>
+If your answer is <i>yes</i>, then the Certificate Profile Conformance Tool (CPCT) is for you.</p>

 <p>CPCT is a friendly tool that instantaneously analyzes a certificate and displays its conformance results.
 Not only that&nbsp;-&nbsp;CPCT clearly explains the reason for any nonconformance.
 What's more, you can download a formatted Test Report (.xls or .pdf) to submit as part of an Federal PKI Annual Review package or retain for your organization's needs.</p>